aionthebeach/aionthebeach.github.io/index.markdown

 ---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: default
+layout: home
 ---
 # Welcome to AI on the Beach
 #### Studying ocean health by understanding the change of behavior in marine species due to human activity through collaboration with non-profits, their data sets, and the strength of our team members.

 ## What we're about
-Our mission is to emotionally tie climate change through animal behavior in the ocean to help people understand how their behavior directly contributes to the current marine ecological crises.
+Our mission is to emotionally tie climate change through animal behavior in the ocean to help people understand how their behavior directly contributes to the current marine-ecological crises.

 ## How do we expect to meet our mission?